basho/basho_docs/source/languages/en/riakcs/cookbooks/command-line-tools.md

 #### refresh

-At any time you can refresh all weights:
+At any time you can refresh all weights, which assigns all bags equal
+weights:

 ```bash
 riak-cs-multibag refresh